ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

-Incident management server can be deployed in network analytics platform, controllers and provides functionalities such as incident identification, report, diagnosis, resolution, querying for incident lifecycle management.
+Incident management server can be deployed in network analytics platform, controllers and provides functionalities such as incident identification, report, diagnosis, resolution, or querying for incident lifecycle management.

 Incident management client can be deployed in the network OSS or